pha4ge/pipeline-resources/docs/omicron-resources.md

 - Three mutations occur near the furin cleavage site, the region of the Spike protein responsible for viral-host membrane fusion.
 Mutations in this region have the potential to affect viral entry into host cells.

-## Spike Mutations and Diagnostic/Sequencing Assays
+## Diagnostic and Sequencing Assays

 Mutations in the SARS-CoV-2 genome can affect PCR-based diagnostic assays and genomic sequencing.
 For example, the ThermoFisher TaqPath probe targeting the Spike gene is known to result in S-gene target failure (SGTF) when amplifying nucleic acid preparations from VOC Alpha.
 This occurs when the SARS-CoV-2 genome contains a deletion resulting in the loss of amino acids 69-70 of the NTD.
 When coupled with the positive amplification of other SARS-CoV-2 genetic regions, the SGTF has been used as a diagnostic indicator of VOC presence [SGF Deletion Assay](https://www.biorxiv.org/content/10.1101/2021.10.25.465706v1.full).